thatmlopsguy/thatmlopsguy/README.md

 **🚀 DevOps leadership**

 Leverage state-of-the-art Dev/MLOps practices and tools!
-With 10+ years experience in DevOps, Software Development and IT, I drive teams toward efficient and scalable Development and IT Operation practices.

 As an experienced Tech Leader, Project Manager and Individual Contributor, I can provide input throughout all your software development and operation chain - for technical and business needs alike.

 **☁️ Cloud Architecture**